-There was a record number of 85 student enterprises competing in Ireland’s largest entrepreneurship programme for second level students.
-The initiative, funded by the Government of Ireland through Enterprise Ireland and delivered by the 31 Local Enterprise Offices in local authorities throughout the country, saw close to 26,000 students from almost 500 secondary schools across the country take part.
+There were 72 student enterprises competing in what is Ireland’s largest entrepreneurship programme for second level students.
+The initiative, funded by the Government of Ireland through Enterprise Ireland and delivered by the 31 Local Enterprise Offices in local authorities throughout the country, saw 29,000 students from almost 500 secondary schools across the country take part.

 The National Final students, who competed across three categories, Junior, Intermediate and Senior, saw judging take place virtually via electronic submissions.
 Each student enterprise was challenged with creating, setting up and running their own business, which must show sales of their service or product.
 The judging panel included business owners and representatives from enterprise agencies and associated bodies.

-This year’s Programme also saw two new pilot competitions across the Junior, Intermediate and Senior categories.
-The first, the “My Entrepreneurial Journey” pilot was run in the Junior and Intermediate cycle and open to any students involved in wider competition.
+This year’s Programme also saw the inclusion of two optional competitions across the Junior, Intermediate and Senior categories.
+The first, “My Entrepreneurial Journey”, was run in the Junior and Intermediate cycle and open to any students involved in wider competition.
 It required them to map out the life of a successful entrepreneur and how that could be achieved.
-This year’s winners were Fiachra Murray of Patrician College, Carrickmacross, Monaghan in the Junior Category while Nathan Ryan from Colaiste Eamonn Ris in Kilkenny
+This year’s winners were Pro Games, Spectro Robotics, Our Lady’s Secondary School, Monaghan in the Junior Section and Mark’s Productions, Colaiste Eaman Ris, Kilkenny in the Intermediate section.

-Full details of all this year’s 85 national finalists are available on the Student Enterprise Programme website at www.StudentEnterprise.ie
+Since the Student Enterprise Programme began in 2003, over 250,000 students have taken part, learning key skills on how to create a business idea, start a business and grow a business.
+Full details of all this year’s 72 national finalists are available on the Student Enterprise Programme website at www.StudentEnterprise.ie

 For further information:

 Suzanne Meade – Fuzion Communications – 086 413 3031 / firstname.lastname@example.org